Discover the 300,000 honeybees that live on our

 346 Madison Avenue rooftop

 Coté visits the four brightly colored hives on the 346 Madison Avenue rooftop weekly, carefully examining and nurturing the bees.
-Now in their third year at this apiary, our bees annually make more than 600 pounds of honey.
-Most of these bees head to Central Park to enjoy the nearly 1,000 acres there or to Park Avenue to feast on a smorgasbord of nectar.
+Now in their eighth year at this apiary, our bees annually make more than 600 pounds of honey.
+Most of these bees head to Central Park to enjoy the nearly 1,000 acres there, or to Park Avenue to feast on a smorgasbord of nectar.
 “Their honey may be the most complex, cosmopolitan honey ever concocted by the alchemy through which bees spin nectar into liquid gold,” Coté says.

 To emphasize their local importance: Twenty-four percent of New York City is in the shade of a tree.
 Those trees need pollination, and honeybees are master pollinators.
 “Not only do those bees provide a pollination service, but they bring back a bouquet of honey made from a myriad of floral sources, which ultimately helps people fight allergies and otherwise keeps them healthy,” Coté explains.